Vuejs-Kenya/community-website/README.md

 Once correctly formated, and meta tags provided, open a `PR` and ask for a review.
 Ping any of the maintainers on the conversation section only.

-Article currently accepted.
+We are currently accepting articles on the following topics:

-- [x] Vuejs and its related ecosystem.
+- Vue.js and its related ecosystem.
-- [x] Any topic of choice (tips/tricks) related to software engineering.
+- Any topic related to software engineering, including tips and tricks.

+If you have expertise in either of these areas and would like to share your knowledge with our readers, we encourage you to submit an article for consideration.

+Before submitting your article, please make sure it meets our guidelines for content quality and style.
+We expect articles to be well-written, informative, and engaging for our audience.

+We look forward to reading your submissions and sharing your knowledge with our community!

 Please adhere to this project's `CODE_OF_CONDUCT`.

+Check out `content\README.md` to get started formatting your article in Markdown.

 ## Contributing